You are here

 If you want to study the Beyond Level 4 course, our online Aviation English training course which is designed as an independent study tool, you can purchase it from this website.

 Can I study a course at RMIT English Worldwide to become an Aviation English trainer?

-No. RMIT English Worldwide only trains people who are employed by its partner organisations to become Aviation English trainers.
-If you are interested in becoming an Aviation English trainer, please see Our partners to find a partner in your local area.
-Then, you can enquire whether they have need of trainers.
+No. RMIT English Worldwide only trains people who are employed by partner organisations to become Aviation English trainers.
+No Aviation English training programmes are run at RMIT English Worldwide.

 What is Beyond Level 4?